sigedu-org/website/README.md

 Alternately, if you would prefer using Docker rather than installing and configuring Ruby, that's also possible.

----
-* installing docker for Windows
+* Installing docker for Windows

 For instructions on how to install docker for Windows 10, go [here](https://docs.docker.com/docker-for-windows/install/), or for slightly older Windows computers, go [here](https://docs.docker.com/toolbox/overview/).

-* installing docker for MacOS
+* Installing docker for MacOS

 For instructions on how to install docker for MacOS (at least El Capitan 10.11), go [here](https://docs.docker.com/docker-for-mac/install/), or for slightly older MacOS computers, go [here](https://docs.docker.com/toolbox/overview/)

-* installing docker on Linux
+* Installing docker on Linux

 For instructions on how to install docker for Ubuntu (at least 14.04), go [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
 This link also has options for other Linux distributions.

----

 to test your installation, just type:
 `docker --version`